reactiflux/reactiflux.com/src/transcripts/jenny-truong.md

 [00:30:35] That's my advice to you, to be that person, to start that movement essentially, and normalize the way we should respect each other in the workplace.

 ## [00:30:44] Contrasting burnout in tech vs other expert fields

 [00:30:44] **Carl Vitullo:** Yeah, for sure I can.
 Yeah, I can definitely empathize with that.
 I think it's, cuz it is a, it's a cultural thing on a team.
 It's a matter of, having healthy boundaries within work is definitely super important.
 I've thought a little bit about sort of like other career paths.
 Like, you know, people talk about doctors and burnout and lawyers and burnout.

 [00:31:05] You know, those are two industries that in a lot of ways have rigidly codified around, burning out new entrants into the, into the field.
 And I think tech is not quite so rigidly, you know, in that, you know, there's not like the, you know, you, you graduate medical school and you get your first, your internship and your residency.

 [00:31:28] And like I hear, I've talked with friends who've done that path and it's like, &quot; You do what?
-You worked for, how long straight, and you were responsible for people's health and lives?&quot; So yeah, I, I, I think tech does have more of an opportunity than some fields to set those boundaries.
+You worked for, how long straight, and you were responsible for people's health and lives?&quot; So yeah, I think tech does have more of an opportunity than some fields to set those boundaries.
 But at, you know, on the flip side, when you're scrambling for any opportunity, I guess it can be really hard to come into it with your own, it, it can be hard to set boundaries.

 [00:31:56] **Jenny Truong:** It is hard, but that's where like, that's where you have to ask yourself, like, is this gonna be worth it for me to risk, let's say the next six months on being a pushover and being like, and I'm sorry if I said pushover as a strong word, but I consider myself a pushover when I start saying yes to people, to helping them.